MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

 ### Set up a GitHub App for authentication
 Follow the steps below to create a GitHub App for use with your Copilot connector:

-1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the Graph Connector should pull data from.
+1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the  Copilot connector should pull data from.

    :::image type="content" alt-text="Screenshot that shows how to access 'Your organizations'." source="media/github-connector/organizations-nav.png" lightbox="media/github-connector/organizations-nav.png":::